Running Tests§

 --file [FILE]§

-The file to print test results to; only applies to the xunit
+The file to print test results to; only applies to the xunit output

 format.
-Defaults to mettle.xml
+Defaults to mettle.xml.